Menu Close

 The advance of research and innovation in areas as diverse as space exploration, particle physics, photonics and quantum physics is evidence of the great things that can be achieved by people from different countries working together.

-In our 2020-24 strategy (PDF, 141KB), we set out our ambition to strengthen the context for physics in the UK and Ireland.
 Our aspirations are far higher than can be achieved by the IOP alone and our plans to reach these goals must be based on effective collaboration and partnerships.
 This extends beyond the UK and Ireland; our international relationships and activities will play an important part in advancing the changes we want to see.
 As such our international work is integral to our strategy.

 Unlocking international collaboration